corrode/corrode.github.io/content/blog/paradigms/index.md

 ### Recursively Filtering Directories For Files

-Let's go one more step further.
+Let's go one step further.

-So far, our solution only works for a single directory.
-What if we wanted to *recursively* filter a directory and all its subdirectories for files?
+So far, the function only handles one directory.
+What if we want to recurse into subdirectories?

-First, the (mostly) imperative version with mutable state:
+Here is the mostly imperative version with mutable state:

 ```rust
 fn filter_files<F>(p: &Path, valid: &F) -> Result<Vec<PathBuf>>